 Tendencies of self doubt, skepticism, lack of faith in God are innate in the mind.
 It is self doubt that separates us from our Atman.
 They should be discarded.

 The process of complete transformation is done and executed with the kripa of a guru.
 We must have full faith in ourselves and the Guru who completes the process of divinization for our good.
 The prana or vital life force is entwined intricately in the mind in a very subtle form and gives force and a concrete push to the mind.
 Desires give a shape to the mind and the prana give a direction.
 In the humans, this concept can be explained very well with this comparison and example as explained in the holy scriptures- A blind man is unable to go forward as he cannot see and so is a lame man.
 The manas is the lame man and prana is the blind man.
-The mind is blind if there is no force of prana while the prana have movement, they have no direction.
+The mind cannot move if there is no force of prana while the prana have movement, they have no direction without the mind.
 They can however walk together by helping each other.
+The lame man shows the way and the blind supports the lame by giving its shoulder.
 The mind acts as eyes and the prana as crutches when the duo walk together.
 Desires are the catalysts.

 A human being has three levels or degrees of ego or ahankar– gross, subtle and very subtle.
 If we translate it in Hindi it is sthool, sukshma and kaaran respectively.
 The individual must get rid of the ego completely till its last shred to free itself of maya or prakriti.